benshimonz/V1/README.md

 ## Quantifiers #3

-A third way to use quantifiers is at the start of a pattern.
+**A third way to use quantifiers:** A quantifier may start of a pattern.
 On the quantifier's left side - the pattern's start, while each right component may start with either:

-* An entity (red / blue / yellow)
+* An entity (yellow / blue / red)
 * A quantifier

 The '0' quantifier cannot start a pattern.